19hours/sg-statutes/Acts/Legal Profession Act.md

 (2) The powers conferred by Part II shall only be exercisable under sub-paragraph (1)(c) if the Society has given the solicitor notice in writing that the Council is satisfied that he has contravened the rules specified in the notice and also (at the same or any later time) notice that the powers conferred by Part II are accordingly exercisable in his case.

-2\.
-On the death of a sole solicitor, paragraphs 10, 11 and 12 shall apply to the client accounts of his practice.
+2. On the death of a sole solicitor, paragraphs 10, 11 and 12 shall apply to the client accounts, conveyancing accounts (if any) and conveyancing (CPF) accounts (if any) of his practice.

+[17/2011 wef 01/08/2011]

 3. The powers conferred by Part II shall also be exercisable, subject to paragraph 9(4), where —